IQS

 Step 3

-After you had completed the course, your County Fire Warden, Fire Chief or the Training officer will have to submit an "Application for a Red Card" form to WY State Forestry Division.
-Your Red Card will be mailed to your assigned Fire Department when the application is approved.
+After you had completed the course, your County Fire Warden, Fire Chief or the Training officer will have to submit an "PMR" personal master record form to WY State Forestry Division.
+Your Red Card will be emailed to your assigned Fire Department when the application is approved.

 Once you have received your Red Card, your sponsoring fire department or agency may list you as an available resource with the fire department or agency.
 This means you may be dispatched to wildfires as they occur and as the department or agency needs your assistance.